Use these tips for what to buy when your finances are tight, so you can stretch a $20 grocery budget for the week.

 You don't need to buy everything on this list at once as it exceeds $20, but the items here will help you get the most out of your budget.

 Beans – Beans provide a great source of protein and are filling.
 And they can be used in so many ways from rice and beans to wrapped in tortillas for a bean burrito.
 If you happen to have any meat in your freezer, you can add beans to any dish to stretch the meat out further as well.
-To get more for your money, opt for the dry variety and skip cans.
+To get more for your money, opt for dry beans and the skip cans.

-Brown Rice in Bulk– Brown rice is another good filler that provides a great source of grain.
+Rice in Bulk– Rice is another good filler that provides a great source of grain.
 Rice can be added to other things to create casseroles, soups, and wraps.
-You can buy several pounds of brown rice for less than $2 in the bulk section of most stores and a little goes a long way.
+You can buy several pounds of rice for less than $2 in the bulk section of most stores and a little goes a long way.

 Bananas– Bananas are almost always the cheapest fruit no matter what season it is and they are a great source of potassium.
 You can also use bananas to create sandwiches with a little peanut butter for a good filling lunch.